 Gorges du Tarn Facts

-- Firstly, the term Gorges du Tarn names a breathtaking canyon situated in a beautiful section of the Northern Hemisphere.
-Secondly, this magnificent region of the world also stands out from similar areas for a fascinating and remarkable reason.
-That holds true because it constitutes a unique location formed by an unusual combination of two separate geological forces.
+- The deceptively simple sounding term Gorges du Tarn names a breathtaking canyon situated in a beautiful section of the Northern Hemisphere.
+This magnificent region of the world also stands out from similar areas across the globe for a fascinating and remarkable reason.

-- Due to these generally comfortable conditions, the area comprising the Gorges du Tarn remains quite popular as a tourist destination.
+- Due to these generally comfortable environmental conditions, the area comprising the Gorges du Tarn remains quite popular as a tourist destination.
+Yet, its popularity doesn’t simply end there.
 In fact, tourists and locals alike frequently enjoy numerous outdoor activities in the area.
-These include such activities as kayaking, hiking, spelunking, and rock climbing.
-Further, a multitude of castles, many from the Middle Ages, also draw many people.

 Related Articles